Full resolution videos and photos on our YouTube channel and on our Flickr Photostream. Follow us on and Facebook for daily updates.

 Mount McKinley National Park, as it was known at the time, was one of the first parks in America to recognize that a natural setting could have carrying capacity.
 In 1972, the park limited access to its 91-mile road.
 In 2008, more than 36 years later, officials began work on a completely new management strategy for transporting people in the park.
 It could prove to be a defining moment in the rich history of this special place.

 In March 2008, two Athabascan elders were flown by bush plane from their home in Nikolai, Alaska to Cantwell to help an 18-year-old high school senior build a half-size replica of a traditional moose hide boat.
 Their story illustrates the importance of an ongoing connection between local rural subsistence users and the land.

 (Time 3:30, Captioned)

 Discovery of a set of intertwined moose antlers and skulls in a designated federal wilderness area inspires discussion and deeper appreciation of wilderness values.

 An excerpt from the book Trapline Twins by Miki and Julie Collins is read by Ingrid Nixon, Chief of Interpretation, Denali NP&P. (Trapline Twins © 2005 Vanessapress, Fairbanks.
 Used with permission).

-EXHIBITS FOR EIELSON: The Legend of Mount McKinley
+EXHIBITS FOR EIELSON: The Legend of Denali